cs4s/ddo/index.md

 ## Future Professional Development Opportunities
 We are running a CS4S workshop for Primary School teachers in November.
 Registration for this workshop has not opened yet.
-However, if you would like to be notified when registration opens, or would like to know about other professional development oppurtunities in this area, please [fill in and submit this form](https://goo.gl/jEclWr).
+However, if you would like to be notified when registration opens, or would like to know about other professional development opportunities in this area, please [fill in and submit this form](https://goo.gl/jEclWr).